Lionel-Rousseau/linux-prod-backup-toolbox/README.md

 Operating this stack for seven years has produced a handful of opinions that you will find embedded in the code:

-- **Backing up is not enough — you have to restore.** A backup that has never been restored is a hypothesis, not a backup.
+- **Backing up goes along tested restoration.** A backup needs to be restored to prove it is fully effective.
 See [`docs/restoration-runbook.md`](docs/restoration-runbook.md) and [`verification/`](verification/).
-- **Idempotency saves you at 3 AM.** Every LUKS operation in [`orchestrator/luks_functions.sh`](orchestrator/luks_functions.sh) cleans up after itself, on the success path **and** on the error path.
+- **Idempotency for backups = peace of mind.** Every LUKS operation in [`orchestrator/luks_functions.sh`](orchestrator/luks_functions.sh) cleans up after itself, on the success path **and** on the error path.
-- **Errors that go unread don't exist.** The orchestrator pulls remote logs back, scans them for negative markers, and only the abnormal outcome reaches your inbox.
+- **Errors that go unread are silent killers.** The orchestrator pulls remote logs back, scans them for negative markers, and only the abnormal outcome reaches the inbox.
 See [`docs/log-marker-strategy.md`](docs/log-marker-strategy.md).

-A short, frank list of incidents these techniques have caught in the wild is in [`docs/real-incidents.md`](docs/real-incidents.md).
+A short list of real incidents these techniques have caught in the wild is in [`docs/real-incidents.md`](docs/real-incidents.md).

 ---